Housing and residence life regulations

 4. All personal property and trash must be removed from the room and building;

-6. Windows should be locked, air conditioning turned on and lights turned off.
+6. Windows should be locked, air conditioning should be turned on, and lights should be turned off.

-Failure to complete these steps properly at checkout will result in a charge for improper checkout (see below).
-A minimum cleaning charge will be assessed should the room need excessive cleaning.
+Please complete these steps correctly at checkout to avoid a charge for improper checkout (see below).
+A cleaning charge may be applied should the room need excessive cleaning.
 Additionally, conduct action may be taken.

 Late/Improper Checkout

-Students must follow all University-established dates, deadlines, and standards in regard to the check-out process.
-Residents who fail to check out on the established check-out date may be assessed a fee plus an additional improper check-out charge and any other fees associated with the improper checkout.
-To avoid assessment of a fee, late check-out situations must be approved by the Office of Housing and Residence Life prior to the published check-out date.
+Students must follow all University-established dates, deadlines, and standards regarding the check-out process.
+Residents who fail to check out on the established check-out date may be charged a fee, an additional improper check-out charge, and any other fees associated with the improper check-out.
+To avoid fee assessment, the Office of Housing and Residence Life must approve late check-out situations before the published check-out date.

 Abandoned Property

-Property left behind in a residence hall or University operated space outside of the contracted dates of residency will be held for 14 days by the Office of Housing and Residence Life.
-After the 14-day period, any items that have not been claimed will be discarded.
-The student will have no recourse to recover discarded items after the allotted time period.
+Property left behind in a residence hall or university-operated space outside the contracted residency dates will be held for 14 days by the Office of Housing and Residence Life.
+After 14 days, any items that have not been claimed will be discarded.
+The student will have no recourse to recover discarded items after the allotted period.

 Consolidation

 During the year, vacant spaces may exist within the residence halls.
-The Office of Housing and Residence Life reserves the right to consolidate rooms by requiring residents without roommates, regardless of circumstances, to move into other rooms with vacancies.
+The Office of Housing and Residence Life reserves the right to consolidate rooms by requiring residents without roommates to move into other rooms with vacancies, regardless of circumstances.
 All empty spaces must be available for immediate occupancy by new and transferring residents at all times.
 The Office of Housing and Residence Life will determine which residents need relocation.
-Failure to consolidate properly may be considered noncompliance, which may result in disciplinary action.
+Failure to consolidate correctly may be considered noncompliance, resulting in disciplinary action.

 Confiscated Items

 Items confiscated from a student’s room for any reason will be held for 14 days.
-It is the student’s responsibility to retrieve these items from the Office of Housing and Residence Life.
+The students are responsible for retrieving these items from the Office of Housing and Residence Life and removing them from campus.
 If these items are not collected within 14 days after confiscation, the confiscated items will be discarded.
-The student will have no recourse to recover confiscated items after the allotted time period.
-Items that are illegal shall not be returned.
+The student will have no recourse to recover confiscated items after the allotted period.
+Illegal items shall not be returned.

 Damages/Vandalism

-Attempted or actual damage to property of the University, property of a member of the University community, or other personal or public property is not acceptable.
-Each student is responsible for the condition of his/her housing space and shall be billed for damages and/or loss of furnishings.
+Attempted or actual damage to property of the University, property of a member of the University community, or other personal or public property is unacceptable.
+Each student is responsible for the condition of their housing space and shall be billed for damages and/or loss of furnishings.
 Upon checkout, the room must be in the same condition as when it was first occupied.
-Should a common area within a residence hall be damaged, persons responsible will be billed for damages if they can be identified; otherwise a common fee may be assessed to all whom reside within that specific building.
+Should a common area within a residence hall be damaged, persons responsible will be billed for damages if they can be identified; otherwise, a standard fee may be assessed to all who reside within that specific building.

 Damage Charges and Billing

-A Room Condition Report is generated for each student and itemizes the condition of the room prior to the student’s arrival.
-It is the responsibility of every student to maintain and leave the facilities clean and free of damage.
-At the end of each semester, the residence life staff will assess each room according to the original Room Condition Report and determine if any damages have occurred in the room.
+A Room Condition Report is generated for each student and itemizes the condition of the room before the student’s arrival.
+Every student is responsible for maintaining and leaving the facilities clean and free of damage.
+At the end of each semester, the residence life staff will assess each room according to the original Room Condition Report and determine if any damages have occurred.
 Any room damage charges will be billed to the student’s account.

 Decorations

-Students are encouraged to decorate their rooms in a way that will be pleasing to them.
-Students are welcome to decorate their residence as long as they adhere to the following guidelines.
+Students are encouraged to decorate their rooms in a way that will please them.
+Students can decorate their residences if they adhere to the following guidelines.

 1. Any decoration that violates Florida Fire Codes is prohibited;